jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 # deployment

-## operation to get all the deployment resources
+## operation to get all the deployments

-The operation to get all the deployment resources is: `:read-children-resources(child-type=deployment, include-runtime=true)`
+// getting the list of deployments is very general kind of question that can lead to a vague question of

-## syntax of the operation to get a deployment resource
+// what are the deployments.
+With a small definition of what a deployment is, it provides better match.

-The operation to get a deployment resource is: `/deployment=<deployment name>:read-resource(include-runtime=true)`
+Deployments are all the user applications.

-## syntax of the operation to get the status of a deployment
+The operation to get all the deployments is: `:read-children-resources(child-type=deployment, include-runtime=true)`

-The operation to get the status of a deployment resource is: `/deployment=<deployment name>:read-resource(include-runtime=true)`
+## syntax of the operation to get a deployment

-The value of the attribute `status` reflects the status of the deployment. `OK` means that the deployment is in a good state.
+The operation to get a deployment is: `/deployment=<deployment name>:read-resource(include-runtime=true)` The returned deployment contains all the attributes of the deployment, in particular its status.

 ## syntax of the operation to get the paths of the file contained in a deployment